GenomicsStandardsConsortium/mixs/README.md

 * In what kind of environment was the sample collected?
 * What methods were utilized to process the sample?

-Following the release of MIxS v6.0, subsequent minor releases (e.g. MIxS 6.1) are represented in and maintained using the [LinkML](https://linkml.io/linkml/) framework.
+Following the release of MIxS v6.0, subsequent releases (e.g. MIxS 6.1) are represented in and maintained using the [LinkML](https://linkml.io/linkml/) framework.
 LinkML uses YAML to define schemas.
 The [user-focused](#repository-structure)/[developer-focused](#developer-documentation) sections of the repository structure provide details on where to find these YAML files that are defining the standard.

 The MIxS standards are found at: https://genomicsstandardsconsortium.github.io/mixs/